arthur-e/flux-python-api/SCHEMA.md

     "columns": [String],        // Array of well-known column identifiers, in order
                                 // e.g. "x", "y", "value", "error"

+    "formats": Object,          // An associative array (mapping) of parameter
+                                //  names to the string formatting (or
+                                //  decimal-precision formatting) for the
+                                //  corresponding parameter's value

     "geometry": {               // Implies data are not on a structured grid

         // Specifies that each document is a FeatureCollection and stored as